Homepage

 Triopetra's horseshoe-shaped swathe of sandy beach, an easy hour's drive from Rethymnon's cobbled shop-lined streets further west, is also perfect for secluded sun worshipping.

-If you fancy some creepier thrills, pull on stout walking shoes and hike out to see the ghost village of Aradaina.
 High in the wild and wonderful Sfakia mountains of southern Crete, this atmospheric hamlet, which is reached via a rickety metal bridge strung high above the thyme-scented Aradaina gorge, was abandoned (according to legend) in 1948 because of an argument over a sheep’s bell.

-Wander the narrow paths to peek inside the hamlet’s old stone houses or visit the tiny church teetering above the Aradaina gorge.
-If you’re feeling really brave, contact Liquid Bungy.
-It's a local company that organises bungy jumping sessions from the 138m-high bridge and is the highest bungy jumping spot in Greece.
+Feeling really brave?
+Contact Liquid Bungy.
+It's a local company that organises bungy jumping sessions from the 138m-high (453ft) bridge and is the highest bungy jumping spot in Greece.

-4. Follow Heraklion's wine trail
+4. Tour the countryside on Heraklion's wine trail

 Get to grips with the local grape juice while discovering tiny traditional villages – such as neoclassical Archanes – by following Heraklion's well-waymarked wine trail.

-There are more than a dozen wineries along this 60km-long route, including the Boutaris winery, where you can take a wine tasting tour with their resident oenologist, and the Lyrakis winery, where they produce some of the island's best reds.
-Be sure to make a detour to visit the Minoan site of Vathypetro, home to the world's oldest wine press.
+There are more than a dozen wineries along this 60km-long (37 miles) route, including the Scalarea Estate, where you can take a wine tasting tour with their resident sommelier and the Lyrakis winery, where they produce some of the island's best reds.

-5. Get high on the Lastithi plateau
+5. Get a feel for rural life on the Lastithi plateau

 You'll need wheels (or wings) to explore this rarely visited plateau high in the Dikti Mountains, where hundreds of white-sailed windmills pump water from deep wells to water a vast patchwork of crop fields.

-Pay a visit to the Dikteon Andron, the stalagmite- and stalactite-studded cave where, legend says, Zeus was born.
 Then, head for the country town of Tzermiado.
 Here, you can barter for bright, hand-woven textiles or just pull up a chair at one of the local kafeneions to sip raki and munch on meze snacks as you watch the farmers go by.

-The best way to escape the tourist hordes and sup on a slice of local lifestyle is to follow your taste buds.
 Near the tiny hamlet of Drakonas, on the pine-studded slopes of Lefka Ori (The White Mountains), farmer Stelios Trilirakis at Dounias cooks with clay pots over a log fire to produce slow-cooked kleftiko lamb and other delicious local dishes using his own produce.

-Slightly more upmarket, Agreco Farm near Rethymnon is a sprawling property where you can feed the farm animals and watch raki being made, before sitting at a long trestle table to sup on wheat-stuffed zucchini flowers, antikristo lamb grilled over an open fire and other Cretan specialities.
+Slightly more upmarket, Agreco Farm near Rethymnon is a sprawling property where you can feed the farm animals and watch raki being made, before sitting at a long trestle table to feast on wheat-stuffed zucchini flowers, antikristo lamb grilled over an open fire and other Cretan specialities.

 Take the pot-holed Katharo route to discover natural springs, ancient plane trees and traditional kafeneions high in the mountains, or head out on the Trypiti tour, which will lead you – via remote chapels and traditional villages – to one of Crete's most isolated beaches.